Sole Proprietorship conversion to Pte Ltd

 We’ll help you re-sign all the contracts (rent, suppliers, clients) to the new company.
 Same goes for bank accounts: we close the old ones, and open new ones to the company name.
 If your business needs a license, we’ll apply for a new one — these cannot be transferred.
 Consider which assets you want to transfer.
 We’ll help process selling or leasing them.

 Limited liability protects you from risks, like having to pay company debt from your pocket.
-Another plus with Pte Ltd is you can involve other partners or pass your business to your heirs.
+Another plus with Pte.
+Ltd. is that you can involve other partners or pass your business to your heirs.
 And fundraising is easier.